SHOW SIDEBAR

 dessert cutlerydessert cutlery

-Cutlery that is one size smaller than table knives and forks.
+Cutlery that is slightly smaller than a table knife or fork.

-In Japan and Asia, this size is sometimes used instead of table knives and forks.
+In Japan and Asia, items of this size are sometimes used in place of table knives and forks.

 3. spoon